guides

 call_statusIndicates a call is in progressDuring the call

-call_summaryIndicates a new ai summary has been initiatedAfter a call summary is initiated
+call_analysisIndicates a new ai analysis has been initiatedAfter transcription completes

 new_recordingIndicates a new recording has been createdAfter the call ends